At midnight, everyone kisses under the mistletoe** and offers their best wishes for the new year.

 *Saint Sylvestre was Pope from 314 to 335 A.D., during the time of Constantine the Great.
 There is no particular link between Saint Sylvestre and the new year; it just so happens that 31 December is his feast day.
 La Saint-Sylvestre is feminine because it's short for la fête de Saint-Sylvestre.

 **Interestingly, kissing under the mistletoe is a New Year's custom in France, rather than a Christmas custom as in other countries.
+Note that the kissing may be on the lips or on the cheek, depending on the relationship between the two people.

 |French New Year's Vocabulary|